cjbassi/gotop/README.md

 ### OSX

 gotop can be installed with [Homebrew](https://brew.sh/); you'll need to tap the recipe.
 If you'd previously tapped cjbassi's recipe, you'll want to untap that first.
+The old version of gotop is also included in Homebrew's core library, and that will always be chosen before any taps, so you have to specify the tap specifically.

 ```
+brew uninstall gotop        # If previously installed
 brew untap cjbassi/gotop    # If previously tapped
 brew tap xxxserxxx/gotop
-brew install gotop
+brew install xxxserxxx/gotop
 ```

 ### Prebuilt binaries

 This doesn't require Go, is easy, and works across distributions.
-You have to manually upgrade the executable yourself, though.
+You have to manually upgrade the executable yourself, though, so using your distribution's package (if one is available) is a better approach.

 Visit [the releases page](https://github.com/xxxserxxx/gotop/releases) with your web browser and download the appropriate file for your OS.
 Unzip it (the archive contains a single file) and then move the resulting `gotop` binary into your `$PATH` somewhere.
 If you're on a Debian or Redhat derivative, you can download an `.rpm` or `.deb` and install that.